Ramil96/raptors-muay-thai/README.md

 ## Bugs

 > Hero image text not responsive.
-Fixed
+Fixed - Added bootstrap sm -lg to resize ratio when scaled down in size using indentation to fix the element in desired place.

 > Issues with navigation links on about us page.
-Fixed
+Fixed - Reconnected the href as when copying over the style from index to other pages the href and link was missing.

 > Issues with contact us button only going to contact page and not selected div.
-Fixed
+Fixed - Re linked the href due to switching styles and information being deleted due to manual error.

 > Navbar displaying white space on both sides and not filling the whole width of element.
-Fixed
+Fixed - Scaled full width of the color by using CSS 100% width to fill the whole navbar.

 > Footer image showing on top of screen.
-Fixed
+Fixed - Adjusted the image using bootstrap comman image fluid and not fixed as fixed was pushing the footer image to the top of the page.

 > About page location and prices header brings user to "no webpage found" error when clicking the location in header.
 Fixed